A watershed moment for communities hit hard by the pandemic.

 Undocumented hotel housekeepers are among some of the most vulnerable workers in the pandemic.
 In this episode, we hear their stories.

 In Philip Zias’ words, “I never thought I can cook.”
-Hear how the pandemic changed that for the 82-year-old Greek immigrant.
+Hear how the pandemic changed that.

 The daughter of immigrants visits her parents during COVID-19, raising questions about the meaning of family.